GDSCmitaoe/hacktoberfest_demo/README.md

 # hacktoberfest_demo
-Demo for Hacktoberfest Event
+Demo for Hacktoberfest Live Event

 Note :

-This repo is only for Demo Purpose of Hacktoberfest Please Don't send spam pull request
+This repo is only for Demo Purpose of Hacktoberfest Live Event Please Don't send spam pull request